Sammcb/Sammcb.github.io/pages/apps/tworooks.md

 {:.center-column}

 For information on how to file a bug report or feature request, check out the Two Rooks [discussions](https://github.com/Sammcb/TwoRooks/discussions/1).
+With the new 2.0.0 update, there is no longer a need ot suggest themes so that discussion has been deleted.
+If you would like to add the old themes to the app, check out this [discussion](https://github.com/Sammcb/TwoRooks/discussions/5) for the colors codes and emojis.

 ## [Privacy Policy 🔗](#privacy){:.privacy-link}